The first Peer Community in has been launched in 2017: Peer Community in Evolutionary Biology

 The non-profit “Peer Community in” organization is responsible for the creation and the functioning of the various specific Peer Communities in X.

 Each Peer Community in X will include an unlimited number of recommenders appointed by its Managing board.
-These recommenders would recommend and review papers either published in scientific journals or deposited on open online archive sites (e.g. bioRxiv).
-The Managing board of a Peer Community in X will be constituted by a limited number of persons randomly chosen among the recommenders of this Peer Community in X and they will be regularly replaced.
+These recommenders would recommend and review papers deposited on open online archive sites (e.g. bioRxiv) (or published in scientific journals).
+The Managing board of a Peer Community in X will be constituted by a limited number of persons chosen among the recommenders of this Peer Community in X and they will be regularly replaced.

 The Managing board members of each Peer Community in X will also be members of the non-profit “Peer Community in” organization.
 Hence, representatives of all existing Peer Communities in X would decide the creation of new Peer Community in X collectively.